 All templates are responsive, and you can preview your site’s mobile and tablet look from the control panel.
 However, there’s no way to alter the autogenerated mobile look of your site.

 You can opt for a free plan and never pay a penny (you can pay with a Facebook Like or retweet).
-However, you’ll be limited to 300 MB space, and the Simbla URL will tell you.
+However, you’ll be limited to 300 MB space and bandwidth as well as Simbla URL.

 If you want to connect a custom domain and also gain more space, you need to go for a paid plan.
 There are four paid plans differentiated based on the storage and bandwidth.
 All Simbla plans come equipped with the same features.

 All in all, I have mixed feelings about this website builder.
-On one hand, it has some unique capabilities you won’t see in the average site builder, but on the other, it has a decent amount of room for growth.
-See for yourself:
+On one hand, it has some unique capabilities you won’t see in the average site builder, but on the other, it has a nice amount of room for further development.